meerimaad/Nodejs-CI-CD-2/README.md

 nodejs-config = {
-    repository_id = The ID of the repository where the Node.js app will be stored.
+    repository_id = The ID of the repository where the Node.js app will be stored. ex: "team2-nodejs"

-    namespace_name = The name of the Kubernetes namespace where the Node.js deployment will be created
+    namespace_name = The name of the Kubernetes namespace where the Node.js deployment will be created ex: "team2-nodejs"

-    tag = The version of the Node.js application to deploy.
+    tag = The version of the Node.js application to deploy. ex: "2.0.0"

-    deployment_name = The name of the Kubernetes deployment that will be created. ex: nodejs-app
+    deployment_name = The name of the Kubernetes deployment that will be created. ex: "nodejs-app"

     image-repository =  GCP artifact repository ex: "us-central1-docker.pkg.dev/terraform-project-alpkocer/team2-nodejs/nodejs"